McDonald’s workers across US protest against sex harassment

-NEW ORLEANS (AP) — McDonald’s workers are staging protests in several cities in what organizers called the first multistate strike seeking to combat sexual harassment in the workplace.
+NEW ORLEANS (AP) — McDonald’s workers staged protests in several cities Tuesday in what organizers billed as the first multistate strike seeking to combat sexual harassment in the workplace.

-In Chicago, several dozen protesters rallied Tuesday in front of McDonald’s headquarters while a plane flew overhead with a banner reading, “McDonald’s: Stop Sexual Harassment.”
+In Chicago, one of the targeted cities, several dozen protesters rallied in front of McDonald’s headquarters while a plane flew overhead with a banner reading, “McDonald’s: Stop Sexual Harassment.”
+In New Orleans, current and former employees chanted, “Hey, McDonald’s, you can’t hide — we can see your nasty side.”

-In New Orleans, current and former employees chanted, “Hey, McDonalds, you can’t hide — we can see your nasty side.”
+Other protests were held in San Francisco; Los Angeles; St. Louis; Kansas City, Missouri, and Durham, North Carolina.
+The targeted restaurants kept serving food, with organizers saying the goal was not to shut them down.

-Those are among 10 targeted cities.
-Other protests were held in St. Louis; Kansas City, Missouri; and Durham, North Carolina.
+Protesters demanded that McDonald’s require anti-harassment training for managers and employees.
+They also want a national committee formed to address sexual harassment, made up of workers, managers and leaders of national women’s groups.

 Most Read Business Stories